j-richey/open_ttt_lib/CONTRIBUTING.md

 cargo clippy
 ```

 This will point out any problematic spots in the code.
-Please fix any items it points out.
+Please fix the indicated items.
-Rarely, it might have a false positive.
+Rarely, there might be false positive.
 In that case please allow an exception for the
 specific rule at the specific location of the violation along with a comment describing
 why it was necessary to suppress the rule.

 ## Code Formatting
 The [rustfmt](https://github.com/rust-lang/rustfmt) to is used to automatically provide
 consistent formatting to the code base.
-This allows you to focus on the hight level logic
+This allows you to focus on the high level logic
-of the code and not worry about the formatting details.
+and not worry about formatting details.
 To instal `rustfmt` run:

 ```
 rustup component add rustfmt